coelhof12/coelhof12/README.md

 ## Beyond Code 🌟

-Outside of work, I enjoy sports, music, and gaming, which help me stay balanced and inspired.
+Outside of work, I enjoy sports, listening and playing music, exploring diferent cultures by traveling, gaming, which help me stay balanced and inspired.
 Whether it's playing music, gaming, or exploring new technologies, I believe in the importance of continuous learning and personal growth.

 ## My Journey 🛤️